se2p/programming-styles-ss-2020-program-description/README.md

 ##### Nobody Wins.
 It's a Tie
 Alternatively, if the inputs are `[2,4]`, the games ends in a Tie.

-Because when the next input is `[2]`, the fish with number 2 is in the ocean.
-As a result, the fish with the **smallest** id (which is coincidentally the closest to the sea in this case) should move.
-This is fish 3.
+When we get `[2]`, since the fish with number 2 is already safe, the fish that moves is fish 3.
+This is because fish 3 is the fish closest to the sea (coincidentally in this case fish 3 has also the smallest id).

 ```
 ╔════════╤═══╤═══╤═══════╗